 Cross-State Air Pollution Rule.
 The Clean Air Interstate Rule ("CAIR"), finalized in 2005, implemented reductions in Sulfur Dioxide ("SO2") and Nitrogen Oxide ("NO_X") emissions in 28 states, including Missouri.
-In July 2011, the EPA finalized the Cross-State Air Pollution Rule ("CSAPR") to replace the CAIR controls for SO2 and NO_X emissions in 23 states, including Missouri.
+In July 2011, the EPA finalized the Cross-State Air Pollution Rule ("CSAPR") to replace the CAIR controls for SO2 and NO_x emissions in 23 states, including Missouri.
 CSAPR also covers fine particulate matter.
 CSAPR is based on a market-based cap-and-trade program similar to CAIR.
 CSAPR only covers individual electric generating units with an output greater than 25 megawatts.

 In December 2011, the D.C.
 Circuit Court of Appeals stayed implementation of CSAPR on procedural grounds.
 In August 2012, the D.C.
 Circuit Court of Appeals vacated CSAPR and remanded the rule to EPA for a new rule to be issued in accordance with the Court's opinion, leaving CAIR in place pending outcome of the cases.
 The EPA sought and was granted review by the U.S. Supreme Court and the U.S. Supreme Court heard oral argument on the review in December 2013.
 On April 29, 2014, the U.S. Supreme Court issued its decision reversing the D.C.
 Circuit Court of Appeals decision and remanded the cases for further proceedings.
 On June 26, 2014, the EPA filed a motion to lift the stay of the CSAPR.
 On October 23, 2014, the D.C.
-Circuit Court of Appeals ordered that the EPA's motion to lift the stay of CSAPR be granted.
-Following the Court's order, EPA issued an administrative rule that tolls CSAPR compliance Phase 1 and 2 schedules three (3) years.
+Circuit Court's order, EPA issued an administrative rule that tolls CSAPR compliance Phase 1 and 2 schedules three (3) years.
 Phase 1 of CSAPR began January 1, 2015 and implementation of Phase 2 began in 2017.
-The unit allocations (i.e., SO2 and NO_x) issued to the City were sufficient for the City to operate in normal operations, and generation in calendar 2019 will be about 25% of historical levels.
+The unit allocations (i.e., SO_2 and NO_x) issued to the City were sufficient for the City to operate in normal operations, and generation in calendar 2019 will be about 25% of historical levels.
 The City expects that sufficient allowances for future operations will be readily available as the market for CSAPR allowances develops and matures.